pimentel/bears_iplant/README.md

 Our data is pretty simple in that there is only one covariate here: the experimental condition.

-This is what the file looks like (from the terminal):
+This is what the file looks like (from the terminal --- NOT INSIDE R):

 ```bash
 cat metadata/sample_info.tsv